intel/llvm/sycl/doc/design/KernelFusionJIT.md

 5. The fused kernel must not launch more work-items than the maximum number of work-items launched by the original kernels.
 6. All work-groups will be the same size, [as per the SYCL 2020 rev 7.
 3.9.4](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html#_work_group_data_parallel_kernels).
 7. `global_id(i) = group_id(i) * local_size(i) + local_id(i)` [as per OpenCL 3.0 3.2.1](https://registry.khronos.org/OpenCL/specs/3.0-unified/html/OpenCL_API.html#_mapping_work_items_onto_an_ndrange).
-8. A work-item will have the same global linear ID in the fused grid as in the unfused grid;
+8. A work-item will have the same global linear id in the fused grid as in the unfused grid;
 9. All the fused nd-ranges must have the same offset.

 These restrictions can be simplified to: